Trailer Maintenance Tips

 3. Electric over hydraulic setup, where an electronic control module applies power to a hydraulic brake actuator.
 Electric over hydraulic systems also have an in-car controller.
 This allows the trailer brakes to be operated independently of the car brakes.

-With over ride brakes, everything is pretty simple.
+With over-ride brakes, everything is pretty simple.
 Whether they are cable or hydraulic, there are a few things you need to do to ensure they stay in good working order.
-The first and easiest part is keeping the sliding hitch actuator lubricated.
-This is done by simply pumping grease into the grease nipple on the side of the hitch receiver.
+The first and easiest part is keeping the sliding hitch and drawtube lubricated.
+This is done by simply pumping grease into the grease nipple on the side or top of the hitch receiver.
 Doing this once or twice a year is probably adequate.
-Check the actuator regularly and if it is looking a bit dry, be sure to add some more grease.
+Check the coupling and drawtube regularly and if it is looking a bit dry, be sure to add some more grease.

 Brake Callipers & Brake Pads

-Located at the wheel end of these systems is either a hydraulic brake calliper or a lever and cable system attached to the brake calliper.
-Inside the brake calliper, whether hydraulic or cable, there should be brake pads.
-Trailer brake pads are cheap and relatively easy to replace so keep an eye on them and be sure they are in good shape.
-If in doubt just replace them.
+Located at the wheel end of an overrun braked trailer is either a hydraulic brake calliper or a lever and cable system attached to the brake drum.
+Inside the brake drum, whether hydraulic or cable, there should be brake pads.
+Trailer brake pads are pressed against the inside of the drum, slow or stop the trailer.

 Adjust Cable